-Windows 10 20H2, October 2020 Update, is the tenth major update since the original release, and the second semi-annual update of the year, which Microsoft is slowly started rolling on October 20.
+Windows 10 20H2, October 2020 Update, is the tenth major update since the original release and the second semi-annual update of the year, which Microsoft started rolling on October 20, 2020.

-Similar to the updates available in 2019, the company is following the same “major” and “minor” schedule.
-This means that in 2020, the Windows 10 2004 is the update considered “major,” and the Windows 10 20H2 is the update considered “minor” rolling out similar to a cumulative update with fixes, improvements, and a very small set of features.
+Like the updates available in 2019, the company follows the same “major” and “minor” schedule.
+This means that in 2020, the Windows 10 2004 is the update considered “major,” and the Windows 10 20H2 is the update considered “minor” rolling out similar to a cumulative update with fixes, improvements, and a small set of features.

-If you are a “seeker,” you may force the upgrade by clicking the Check for updates button in the Windows Update settings, and then clicking the Download and install button.
-Alternatively, you can also install the October 2020 Update using the Media Creation Tool to perform a clean install or in-place upgrade.
-In addition, you can use the “Update Assistant” or you can even download the ISO file to create a USB bootable media to proceed with the upgrade.
+If you are a “seeker,” you may force the upgrade by clicking the Check for updates button in the Windows Update settings and then clicking the Download and install button.
+Alternatively, you can install the October 2020 Update using the Media Creation Tool to perform a clean install or in-place upgrade.
+You can also use the “Update Assistant,” or you can even download the ISO file to create a USB bootable media to proceed with the upgrade.
 You can also follow this guide to complete the installation without problems.
 If you are not ready to upgrade, this guide will help you to prevent Windows 10 from installing version 20H2 on your device.

-In this guide, we’ll highlight the new features and improvements available with version 20H2.
+In this guide, we will highlight the new features and improvements available with version 20H2.